Belarusian Popular Front: Opposition to the regime of Alexander Lukashenko

 In 1994, Alexander Lukashenko was elected president of Belarus.
 From the very beginning, the Belarusian Popular Front became one of the main political forces opposing president Lukashenko.
-In 1994 the BPF formed a shadow cabinet consisting of 100 BPF intellectuals.
+In 1994, the BPF formed a shadow cabinet consisting of 100 BPF intellectuals.

 In 1995, members of parliament from the Belarusian Popular Front went on a hunger strike as a protest against Lukashenko's controversial referendum to replace state symbols with slightly amended Soviet ones and to make Russian language official in Belarus.
 The hunger strike was violently interrupted by police forces who beat up the members of parliament.

 In 1996, the Belarusian Popular Front was one of the main powers behind mass protests against Lukashenko's policies of Russification and integration with Russia, as well as against his second controversial referendum amending the constitution in a way to concentrate power in the president's hands.
 The protests were violently dispersed by the police.
 Two leaders of the Belarusian Popular Front, Zianon Pazniak and Siarhiej Navumčyk, fled the country and received political asylum in the United States.

 Split

 In 1999, the Belarusian Popular Front split into two rival organizations.
 Its conservative wing under the exiled leader Zianon Pazniak formed the Conservative Christian Party – BPF (Kanservatyŭna-Chryścijanskaja Partyja BNF), while the moderate majority formed the BPF Party (Partyja BNF, Партыя БНФ) led by Vincuk Viačorka.

 Both parties claim to be the only legitimate successor of the Belarusian Popular Front established in 1989.
 The Malady Front, formerly the Popular Front's youth wing, has also become an autonomous organization.

-In 2011, following an internal conflict, more than 90 further members left BPF Party, including several veterans of the original Belarusian Popular Front, including Lavon Barščevski, Jury Chadyka, Vincuk Viačorka.
+In 2011, following an internal conflict, more than 90 further members left the BPF Party, including several veterans of the original Belarusian Popular Front, including Lavon Barščevski, Jury Chadyka, and Vincuk Viačorka.
 This was described by some as a "second split" of the Belarusian Popular Front.

 Formally, the Belarusian Popular Front continued to exist as an NGO affiliated with the BPF Party.
 In 2023 the BPF Party as well as the Conservative Christian Party – BPF were both liquidated by the Supreme Court of Belarus.